Basit-Balogun10/ai-phishing-shield/README.md

 - Safe model updates on-device: implement atomic model swaps and metadata-driven compatibility checks (clients should read `model-metadata.json` before replacing local artifacts).
 - Backend stability: ensure `prisma generate` runs in CI, guard BullMQ/Redis startup behind `REDIS_URL`, and add integration tests that exercise key endpoints such as `/v1/outbox` and `/v1/health`.
 - Documentation & examples: add a short `server/README.md` focused on running the server locally and a small `examples/` folder with curl snippets for essential endpoints, all backed by the repo's server code.

+Additional high-level visions:

+- iOS notification/listener strategy: iOS currently restricts background notification-listening for third-party apps.
+We plan to design and prototype a compatible approach (for example: a small companion service, user opt-in accessibility flows, or server-assisted detection models) so that phishing detection can be delivered to iOS users without compromising platform policies or user privacy.
+This will require UX exploration and possibly platform-specific engineering (entitlements, background modes, or a companion cloud-assisted flow).

+- Reduce false positives and improve model intelligence: continue improving model robustness and calibration, expand evaluation on real-world, multilingual samples, run targeted adversarial and edge-case tests, and iterate on heuristics and label curation to reduce false positives while preserving recall.

+- Model artifact size & efficiency: continue shrinking final model artifacts and explore quantization and architecture changes.
+We've already reduced distribution size by favoring the dynamic-quantized TFLite variant over the float16 variant; the int8 variant was tried but didn't match dynamic's reference quality and ended up similar in size — we'll evaluate additional options (different quantization strategies, smaller transformer variants, pruning, or distillation) to produce a substantially lighter artifact suitable for low-end devices.

 If you'd like, I can now: